editahenriquez/editahenriquez/README.md

 # Hello! 😊👋 I'm Edita Henriquez

 Passionate and creative, I'm on a mission to build meaningful projects and solutions that enhance people's lives.
-The joy of creating impactful solutions is what drives me.
+The joy of creating impactful solutions that positively affect lives is what drives me.

 🌳 I believe in the beauty of balance.
 When I'm not coding or exploring new technologies, you'll find me on walks, diving into books and audiobooks, enjoying global music, or sharing a meal with friends.